 Ideally you should keep each version of your article until the permitted version has been archived in BURA.
 Please note that for research publications which are likely to be submitted to the REF, the version in BRAD and on BURA must be at least the final peer-reviewed draft, with corrections.

 What about copyright?

 You can check the copyright policy which applies to your papers by using the SHERPA-RoMEO website.
 The publisher’s policy will indicate which version of an article can be added to BURA and any other restrictions, eg embargo periods, etc. You will normally need to keep your final peer-reviewed author draft, and deposit this in BRAD.

-If you want to ensure that all of your papers can be added to BURA, and have not chosen a Gold open access option, you may wish to consider asking publishers for a Licence to publish rather than signing their standard copyright transfer agreement.
+If you want to ensure that all of your papers can be added to BURA, and have not chosen a Gold open access option, you may wish to consider asking publishers to agree to a licence to publish rather than signing their standard copyright transfer agreement.
 Jisc and SURF (the equivalent organisation in the Netherlands) have created a licence to publish that you can use to retain the copyright in your own works while giving the journal or book publisher the rights to publish.
 The site also provides sample wording for various options in case you or your publisher would like to amend a publishing agreement in certain circumstances.
 Granting permission to include your paper(s) in BURA does not affect the copyright.

 What kind of material can be deposited in BURA?The BURA Content Policy specifies the types of materials that can be added to BURA.
 Teaching materials are not generally added to BURA; these can be archived in JORUM, a free online repository service for teaching and support staff.

 What types of files can I add to BURA?

 See the list of file formats supported in BURA.